RAIK283H/pathfinding-code-Tmandachit/README.md

 The player cannot return to the start.
 The player must visit the target before the exit.
-The player cannot revisit nodes that have already been visited in a single path.
+The player cannot revisit nodes that have already been visited.

 Random Path Generation:
     Precondition: